-One of the biggest challenges that marketers and advertisers face is related to proving the return on investment on the campaigns they run and how these align with the business goals.
+One of the biggest challenges that marketers and advertisers face relates to proving the return on investment for campaigns they run and how these align with their business goals.
 Proving marketing ROI is the second biggest global challenge faced by marketers.
 When running an ad campaign, Return on Ad Spend (ROAS) happens to be a vital metric that you have to calculate to prove the ROI of the campaign.

-The ROAS is used to calculate the effectiveness of an ad campaign and is one of the core metrics that helps advertisers prove ROI.
+Businesses use ROAS to calculate the effectiveness of an ad campaign since it is one of the core metrics that helps advertisers prove ROI.

-Understanding, calculating, and improving ROAS are the primary tasks that you have to perform if you are spending money on PPC ads.
+Understanding, calculating, and improving ROAS are the primary tasks that you have to perform if you spend money on PPC ads.
 This in-depth guide covers everything you need to know about ROAS, how to calculate ROAS, and how to improve it.

-For example, if you have spent $100 on advertising, and your campaign resulted in $150 worth of sales.
-Your ROAS will be $1.5 meaning you earn $1.5 for every single dollar you spend on advertisement.
+For example, let’s say you spend $100 on advertising, and your campaign results in $150 worth of sales.
+Your ROAS will be $1.5.
+In other words, you earn $1.5 for every $1 you spend on advertising; a $0.5 profit.

 ROAS = Net Revenue generated by ads/Ad cost

 You need two variables to calculate ROAS using this formula:

 - Revenue generated by ad